Topological insulators and geometry of vector bundles: Charge pumping and topology

+However, this is not a typical situation.
+In general, the Hamiltonian matrix also contains a coupling term of the form $h_x\sigma_x$.
+Even if $h_x \ll h_z$, this term opens the gap in the spectrum, since now

+as shown in Fig.~\ref{Fig:AvoidedCrossing} on the right.
+So, generically, the levels ``avoid'' crossing (but can cross in special cases, for example, when the coupling terms are prohibited by symmetry).
+Here, we consider the evolution of the Hamiltonian controlled by a single parameter; in this case, it enough to have two independent components $h_x, h_z$ of the Hamiltonian to make the degeneracy point unstable.
+More generally, the stability depends on the combination of the dimensions of the parameter space and of the space of Hamiltonians, as we will discuss in Sec.~\ref{Sec:Dimension}.

+A familiar example of a system with the spectrum given by Eq.~\eqref{Eq:AvoidedCr} is the charge-pumping dimer shown in Fig.~\ref{Fig:DimerPump}, where the states $|a\ket$ and $|b\ket$ are spatially separated, and $h_x$ is non-zero only in the middle of the process.
+In the avoided crossing scenario, the $|a\ket$ state turns into $|b\ket$ state, and vice versa.
+The electron occupies the ground state and shifts between the orbitals.
+On the contrary, if there is no coupling, the electron that started at $|a\ket$ will remain at this orbital and will end up in the high-energy state.
+So, depending on the presence of the coupling, the electron either shifts in the real space or in the energy.

-Now consider a dimerized charge pump that consists of $N$ unit cells.
-Such pump for $N=3$ is shown in the middle panel of Fig.~\ref{Fig:DimerFin}.
+Now consider a finite version of the dimerized charge pump consisting of $N$ unit cells.
+Such pump for $N=3$ is shown in the left panel of Fig.~\ref{Fig:DimerFin}.
 In the first half of the cycle, we have $N$ charge-pumping dimers.
-However, in the second half, there are $N-1$ dimers that pump charge between unit cells, and a single disconnected dimer with zero hopping due to broken periodic boundary conditions.
+Their spectra have the shape of the avoided level crossing (Fig.~\ref{Fig:AvoidedCrossing}, right).
+However, in the second half, there are only $N-1$ dimers that pump charge between unit cells, and a single dimer with zero hopping due to the broken periodic boundary conditions.
+Its spectrum has the form shown in Fig.~\ref{Fig:AvoidedCrossing} on the left.
 It follows that the spectrum of the whole system is highly degenerate and takes the form shown in Fig.~\ref{Fig:DimerFin} on the right.
 In the second half of the cycle, there are two branches of the spectrum that connect lower and higher bands.
 Importantly, the states that correspond to these branches are localized at the opposite ends of the chain.

 What will happen to the electron that occupies the rightmost orbital, in the next cycle?
 The electron starts in the high-energy state.
-Recall that in discussion of the single charge-pumping dimer, we focused on the occupied state with low energy.
-Now note that the high-energy state moves in opposite direction during the process.
-It follows that Wannier centers of the high-energy band of a charge pump move backwards.
-This can be expressed in terms of Chern numbers for valence and conduction bands as
+Recall that in the discussion of a single charge-pumping dimer in Sec.~\ref{Sec:QuantPol}, we focused on the occupied state with low energy.
+Now note that the high-energy state moves in the opposite direction during the process.
+It follows that Wannier centers of the high-energy band of the dimerized charge pump move backwards.
+This can be expressed in terms of the Chern numbers for valence and conduction bands as